These 10 fitness tips for beginners worked for me, and there’s no reason they won’t work for you too.

 1. Make every workout count

 If you’re going to take the time to exercise, don’t be half-hearted about it.
 Be mindful of what you are doing.
 If need be, pick up the pace, and put more effort into your moves.

 If you’re unsure as to whether you are working hard enough, invest in a fitness tracker.
 This will enable you to exercise in your maximum training zone and burn the most calories.
 If you are going too slowly, the tracker will alert you to lift your game.
 If you are going too hard, you will know to ease off to avoid burning out or injuring yourself.

 Fitness Tips for Beginners Summary

 One of the best fitness tips for beginners I can pass on to you is not to worry about or complicate exercising, but to just start doing something.
 I thought I’d have to join a gym to get fit.
 I didn’t have the money to do so and also buy workout clothes, so I delayed starting.
 Even if my budget had permitted it, I had no one to go to the gym with, and I didn’t want to go alone.

 If a lack of finances or not having a workout buddy has stopped you from exercising, try walking.
 It’s easy, it doesn’t require any special equipment, and there’s no learning curve.
-All you will need is a pair of supportive walking shoes, and you will be ready to go.
+All you will need is non-restrictive clothing, and a pair of comfortable, supportive walking shoes, and you will be ready to go.